Flicks in Five with Lynne Warfel

 Every Saturday at 11 a.m. and Tuesdays at 8 a.m. and 5 p.m., Lynne Warfel takes a close look at great films, their scores and the stories behind the cameras... all in five minutes.

-- Flicks in Five: The Trolley Song
+- Flicks in Five: A Place in the Sun

-- Flicks in Five: 'Much Ado About Nothing'
+- Flicks in Five: 'Casablanca'

-- Flicks in Five: 'King Kong'
+- Flicks in Five: 'Titanic'